 Basil Vendryes was born in 1961 to West Indian parents, and began his musical training in the public schools at the age of eleven.
 He received scholarships to the Manhattan School of Music and the Eastman School of Music, where he studied with Sally O'Reilly, Francis Tursi and Heidi Castleman.
 Mr. Vendryes won prizes in the 1981 American String Teachers Association and 1988 Bruno Giuranna Viola Competitions.
 He has appeared as soloist with the Colorado, Aurora, Jefferson, Littleton, Lamont Centennial, and Biola Symphonies, Evergreen, Artea and American Chamber Orchestras, Sinfonia San Francisco and the Boulder and Oakland Youth Symphonies.
 Festival appearances include Spoleto, Heidelberg, Ouray, Lake Winnepesaukee, Las Vegas, Marin, and the Grand Tetons.
 He has recorded chamber music for the CRI and Naxos labels.
 He plays on a fine Italian viola made in 1887 by Carlo Cerruti.

-SUSAN WATERBURY (9th year) (Chamber)-- serves as Associate Professor of Violin at the Ithaca College School of Music in Ithaca, NY where she teaches violin and performs regularly with the Ariadne String Quartet, the Pebble Piano Trio, and Kulmusik new music ensemble.
+SUSAN WATERBURY (9th year) (Violin, Chamber)-- serves as Associate Professor of Violin at the Ithaca College School of Music in Ithaca, NY where she teaches violin and performs regularly with the Ariadne String Quartet, the Pebble Piano Trio, and Kulmusik new music ensemble.
 From 1995-99, Waterbury was Associate Professor of Violin at the University of Memphis where she taught violin and performed with the Ceruti String Quartet.
 On a year’s leave of absence from Memphis (1999-2000), Waterbury was Artist-in-Residence and Co-Artistic Director for the Garth Newel Music Center in Hot Springs, VA where she performed chamber music concerts year-round.
 Waterbury was a founding member of the Cavani String Quartet for 11 years, having served as Quartet-in-Residence at the Cleveland Institute of Music from 1988-95.
 As a member of Cavani, Ms. Waterbury performed and taught regularly for concert series and festivals throughout the U.S. and abroad.
 This included appearances at Carnegie Hall, Alice Tully Hall, and Lincoln Center in New York City, and the Phillips Collection and Corcoran Gallery in Washington D.C.
 The Cavani Quartet garnered many awards including First Prize in the 1989 Walter W. Naumberg Chamber Music, Cleveland Quartet, and Carmel Chamber Music competitions as well as the 1989 Ohio Governor’s Award for Outstanding Achievement in the Arts.
 Waterbury earned a Master of Music degree from the Eastman School of Music and a Bachelor of Music degree from The Ohio State University School of Music which named her “Distinguished Alumna of 1995”.
 She studied violin with Donald Weilerstein, Jens Ellerman, Michael Davis and Walter Levin (Cincinnati College- Conservatory) and was coached in chamber music by the Cleveland, Tokyo, Emerson, and Juilliard Quartets.